virtru/audit-export-client/README.md

 ### `--sysloghost=0.0.0.0 --syslogport=514`

-to pull records since the last time was run, set the bookmark option
+to pull records since the last time the script was run, set the bookmark option

 ### `--bookmark` or `-b`